transformers go brum brum

 Hi guys, happy new year!
 Today we are going to implement the famous Vi(sion) T(ransformer) proposed in AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE.

 Code is here, an interactive version of this article can be downloaded from here.

-ViT will be soon available on my new computer vision library called glasses
+ViT is available on my new computer vision library called glasses

 This is a technical tutorial, not your normal medium post where you find out about the top 5 secret pandas functions to make you rich.